 How should the wage terms be set down in a contract of employment?

-As a minimum, the rate of pay, or the method of calculation, and the intervals at which remuneration is paid must be included in the written statement of employment particulars.
+As a minimum, the rate of pay, or the method of calculation, the intervals at which remuneration is paid and terms relating to other benefits must be included in the written statement of employment particulars.

 The national minimum wage will automatically replace any lower wage specified in the contract.